Using An Employee Referral Program Effectively

 - Employee Engagement (percentage of employees participating in the ERP)

-- Share of Referrals to Number of Total Hires per Period
+- Share of Referrals to the Number of Total Hires per Period

 - Percentage of Good Referrals to Total Number of Referrals